jamesnulliu/jamesnulliu.github.io/content/blogs/a-simple-pytorch-trainpipeline/index.md

 ## 4. Dataloader

 As long as the dataset is built, creating a dataloader is quite easy.
-So we will cover the dataloader in the trainpipeline.

 A dataloader will provide `batch_size` samples in each iteration.
 For example: